 Have you ever said something to a fellow student at school or classroom teacher and right after you said it, you cringed or the other person became angry or flustered?

 Being able to express yourself clearly with verbal communication is really important!
-Doing so can positively impact your friendships, academic success and at your work place if you happen to hold a job.
-In order to better insure you effectively communicate what you WANT to say, please read a few suggestions which follow:
+Doing so can positively impact your friendships, academic success and at your workplace if you happen to hold a job.
+In order to better ensure you effectively communicate what you WANT to say, please read a few suggestions which follow:

 1. Make eye contact with who you are talking with and let him or her know you are fully engaged in the conversation.